jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     self.assertEqual(a_list, list(iterable))
     self.assertEqual(a_list, list(iterable))

   the test passes.
-Since it is a duplication I remove the line
+I remove the line because it is a duplication

 * I change the expectation of the second assertion